Wax Museum in Niagara Falls introduces some new additions!

 The Movieland Wax Museum of the Stars located on Clifton Hill has unveiled some new Bollywood additions recently, Katrina Kaif and Salman Khan, both starring in the Bollywood movie, Ek Tha Tiger.
 The wax museum has over 100 figures and 70 sets depicting the actors in the scenes that made them famous, and now the wax museum has decided to branch out and introduce some figures that may not be well known to Canadian and US residents, but are huge in the Indian cultures.
 This is the second Bollywood set that Movieland Wax Museum has produced; the first being the very famous, Shah Rukh Khan featured from his movie, Don 2.

 This wax museum features wax figures for every age group, from young children to the elderly.
-Many sets are interactive in that you not only have the ability to take pictures next to them, but you can sit on the same bench as Forrest Gump and sit in between the Obamas or how about having a seat on the Simpsons couch next to Homer?
-These are just a couple of examples — there is also Simpsons Trivia and “Guess the Dwarf?” trivia in the Snow White and the Seven Dwarves set.
+Many sets are interactive in that you not only have the ability to take pictures next to them, but you can sit on the same bench as Forrest Gump or even sit in between the Obamas!
+These are just a couple of examples — there are even interactive trivia scenes such as “Guess the Dwarf?” trivia in the Snow White and the Seven Dwarves set.

 Hollywood sensations like Johnny Depp as Captain Jack Sparrow, Harrison Ford as Indiana Jones and Angelina Jolie as Lara Croft, as well as Harry Potter, the Terminator, Marilyn Monroe, The Dark Night, Mr. T, Austin Powers, Freddy Krueger and Eddie Murphy are just some of the celebrities that you will see here!
 There is also a room dedicated to music and recording artists which includes Elvis Presley, Hannah Montana, Shania Twain, Madonna, Cher, Michael Jackson, Bette Midler, Justin Bieber, Barbra Streisand and more.